raghvendra44/Angular-and-maunal-motor-keypad-control-with-display/readme.md

-# **This is a basic motor control project using a arduino code with keypad control and a lcd 16*2 display for visualising the output**
+# **This is a basic motor control project using an arduino code with keypad control and a lcd 16*2 display for visualising the output**

 ## Components Details: